bazel-contrib/SIG-rules-authors/go-tutorial.md

 So Bazel now has the capability to:

-- Build an object graph for the project
+- Build a dependency graph for the project
-- Various rules are defined that impact the object tree
+- Various rules are defined that impact the dependency tree
 - go_rules, and Gazelle define various rules
-- The Bazel object tree includes go_library rules
+- The Bazel dependency tree includes go_library rules
 - External dependencies are defined in go_repository rules
 - deps are passed into go_library rules